-When people continue to experience gender dysphoria and enter adulthood this may lead to someone seeking medical interventions to make their anatomy match their identity.
-Some men don’t find it necessary to change their anatomy and others see it as an essential step in their transition.
+When people continue to experience gender dysphoria and enter adulthood this may lead to some seeking medical interventions to make their anatomy match their identity.
+Some men don’t find it necessary to change their anatomy, while others see it as an essential step in their transition.

 Lots of trans guys begin a process known as transitioning to tackle their gender dysphoria.
 There are different types of transitioning and there no one ‘right’ way to do it – it’s important to think about what steps are right for you.

 One aspect of transitioning is medical transitioning.
 This can mean taking hormones such as testosterone, to change your physical attributes.
 It could also mean having surgery to alter your body, such as top surgery which removes tissue and fat around the chest to give a flat appearance.

 Medical transitions take time, but they are available through the NHS in Scotland.
 This requires being seen by one of four Gender Identity Clinics in Scotland – some you can self-refer to, and others require a referral from your GP.
 You can find out more here.